- The most

 radio range.
 Their tire gets shot, but the close-up

-reveals the tire actually shot is stock footage
+(gun shot effect) and the "tire" actually shot is stock footage

 of a white-wall tire with a different hub-cap.